Mohamed El-Erian: Career

 El-Erian was named to Foreign Policy's list of Top 100 Global Thinkers four years in a row: for 2009, 2010, 2011, and 2012.
 He appears regularly on CNN, CNBC, and Bloomberg as well as other media outlets.

 In April 2013, Foreign Policy named him as one of the 500 most powerful people on the planet.
 In 2017, he again was listed on Worth's "power 100."
 He was inducted into the Fixed Income Analysts Society Hall of Fame on April 14, 2011.
 In 2011, 2012, and 2013, he was included in Investment Advisor's annual IA 25 list honoring the most influential people in and around the advisor community.
 In December 2012, Marketwatch named him one of "30 leaders who will set the agenda in 2013" – the publication's annual list of the people who will shape economic currents in the coming year.
-In September 2013, he was recognized as the Capital Markets Personality of the Year by Africa Investor, an international investment and communications group that publishes a leading magazine for Africa's investment decision makers.

 Worth Magazine, a publication focused on high-net-worth individuals, named El-Erian to its Power 100 list – "The 100 Most Powerful People in Finance" – in 2011, 2012, 2013, 2016 and 2017.
 In September 2012, he was given the Creative Leadership Award by the Louise Blouin Foundation.
 In February 2014, the Ukleja Center honored him with the 2014 Nell and John Wooden Ethics in Leadership award.
 In July 2014, the Egyptian Cancer Network gave him the Lifetime Achievement Award for his support of cancer treatment and cures for children in Egypt.
 In November 2015, The Middle East Institute in Washington DC honored him with their Visionary Award.
 The award recognizes outstanding leadership in international economic and financial policy, melding creativity and vision with expertise to promote global prosperity.

 In February 2017, Richtopia ranked him 23rd in its list of top 100 economists in the world.
 In both 2016 and 2017, Linked-In recognized him as one of its top 3 "voices" among its "influencers."
 In 2017, he was named to Investment News's list of 20 market "Icons and Innovators."
 He has appeared regularly on the Orange County Business Journal's list of most influential personalities.